Elections News Court Rules Georgia S Statewide Psc Elections Dilute Black Voting Power Georgia Recorder

 ATLANTA — Georgia's "off year" elections in 2025 took on unusual visibility, with two hotly-contested statewide races for the Public Service Commission (PSC) that drew wider attention.
 Georgia usually ...
 Read More

-ATLANTA — When Georgians went to the polls on Tuesday to vote in their local elections, they had a rare "odd-year" chance to weigh in on two influential statewide races.
-Two of the five seats on the ...
+ATLANTA — When Georgians head to the polls on Tuesday to vote in their local elections, they'll have a rare "odd-year" chance to weigh in on two influential statewide races.
+Two of the five seats on ...
 Read More

 What is Georgia voting on today?
 PSC races could affect electricity and gas rates